heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ʊ. Ellen dreams she is back at Aberdeen Quay, the waters stilled and the sky coruscant with unfamiliar stars.
-Rev. Dewar faces away from her, and towards the sea.
+Ʊ. Ellen dreams she is back at Aberdeen Quay; the waters are stilled, and the sky coruscant with unfamiliar stars.
+Rev. Dewar faces towards the sea.
 "Child, what should you like to do?"

 Tilleadh.